They/Them/Their artwork by Dean Hutton aka Goldendean

-My pronouns are they/them, I’m okay with any pronoun (yes you can call me she, it, ze, ki, or whatever you like, I won’t be offended).
+My pronouns are xe/xem, ey/em, they/them, or any pronoun (yes you can call me she, it, ze, ki, or whatever you like, I won’t be offended).
 I’m just letting you know what I would like to be addressed as.
 I understand this might be new, weird, confusing to some.
 Luckily there’s this great resource pronouns.page to help you figure this out.
 Here are some of their answers to questions you might have (be sure to check out the pronouns.page FAQ if you have any other questions):

 Why should I respect some strange pronouns?